eliranwong/toolmate/README.md

 In essence, no existing solution matches the capabilities of OpenAI's function calling feature.
 There is a clear need for an innovative and efficient method to implement function calling features on standard hardware.
 After extensive experimentation and overcoming numerous challenges, the author has developed a new approach:

-This novel strategy involves breaking down the function calling process into several distinct steps:
+This novel strategy involves breaking down the function calling process into several distinct steps for multiple generations:

 1. Intent Screening
 2. Action Selection